 A solution for this type of situation is to install a removable bollard.
 These removable bollards still sit within an outer casing but instead of being fully retracted into the ground, the post lifts out completely so that it can be stored elsewhere.

 It is also possible to purchase additional storage sockets to store removable bollards securely when not in use to prevent scratching and damage.

 Another option if you want to install automatic bollards is to connect the system to drain ensuring that water is continuously being carried away from the installed system.

 The final consideration is how you want your driveway bollard to look.
 All our bollards are supplied with a galvanised finish as standard and come with reflective bands to increase visibility.

 If you require a coloured bollard – we can supply bollards powder coated to any RAL colour specified.
 For a superior aesthetic, stainless steel finishes are available for some security bollards also.

-Now that you have a better idea of what kind of bollard is best for you, why not take a look at our range of driveway bollards, or call us today for a free site survey on 08456 757 574.
-To keep up to date with all our new products and latest news follow us on Twitter and LinkedIn.
+Now that you have a better idea of what kind of bollard is best for you, why not take a look at our range of driveway bollards on our online shop.
+Or you can call one of our experienced sales team members on 08456 757 574.
+They’ll be more than happy to answer any of your questions.
+To keep up to date with all our new products and the latest industry news follow us on social media.